 - Phone calls

 - Emails

-- Lunches with your network

 - Law firm launch announcement

 - Social media

 When you contact individuals on your list, do the following:

 - Explain your passion for helping people with legal problems - Describe the specific problem(s) you solve - Ask your contacts if they know anyone who needs your services. - Ask contacts to let their network know that you're available and ready to work.